neicnordic/neic-sda/docs/index.md

 Service/component | Description | Archive sub-process
 -------:|:------------|:-----------------------------
-db | A Postgres database with appropriate schema, stores the file header the accession id, file path and checksums as well as other relevant information. | Submission, Ingestion and Data Retrieval mq (broker) | A RabbitMQ message broker with appropriate accounts, exchanges, queues and bindings.
+db | A Postgres database with appropriate schema, stores the file header, the accession id, file path and checksums as well as other relevant information. | Submission, Ingestion and Data Retrieval mq (broker) | A RabbitMQ message broker with appropriate accounts, exchanges, queues and bindings.
 We use a federated queue to get messages from CentralEGA's broker and shovels to send answers back.| Submission and Ingestion
 Inbox | Upload service for incoming data, acting as a dropbox.
-Uses credentials from Central EGA. | Submission Intercept | relays message between the queue provided from the federated service and local queues. | Submission and Ingestion [Ingest](services/ingest.md) | Splits the Crypt4GH header and moves it to database.
+Uses credentials from Central EGA. | Submission Intercept | Relays messages between the queue provided from the federated service and local queues. | Submission and Ingestion
+[Ingest](services/ingest.md) | Splits the Crypt4GH header and moves it to the database.
 The remainder of the file is sent to the storage backend (archive).
 No cryptographic tasks are done. | Ingestion
-[Verify](services/verify.md) | Uses a crypt4gh secret key, this service can decrypt the stored files and checksum them against the embedded checksum for the unencrypted file. | Ingestion
+[Verify](services/verify.md) | Using the archive crypt4gh secret key, this service can decrypt the stored files and checksum them against the embedded checksum for the unencrypted file. | Ingestion
 [Finalize](services/finalize.md) | Handles the so-called <i>Accession ID (stable ID)</i> to filename mappings from CentralEGA. | Ingestion
 [Mapper](services/mapper.md) | The mapper service register mapping of accessionIDs (stable ids for files) to datasetIDs. | Ingestion </i>
 Archive | Storage backend: can be a regular (POSIX) file system or a S3 object store. | Ingestion and Data Retrieval